rubyworks/versus/README.md

 *A Best-of-Breed Version Class Library*

-The Versus gem is a best-of-breed Version class library, providing classes for a number of version related requirements, form `Version::Number` to `Version::Resolution`.
+The Versus gem is a best-of-breed version number class library, providing classes for a variety of version related requirements.

 ## Overview

+### Version::Number

 The primary class of the Versus gem is the `Version::Number` class.
 It does exactly what one would expect, by taking a version literal and giving it a